rapid7/insightconnect-plugins/wigle/help.md

 # Requirements

-* A WiGLE api token
+* A WiGLE API token
-* The WiGLE api name to use
+* The WiGLE API name to use

 # Documentation